harturalcantara/templates-projects/README.md

 This repository contains a collection of simple project templates using HTML, CSS, and JavaScript, aimed at helping beginner developers get started with basic projects and improve their web development skills.

-## Projects

-### Antique Cafe

-Antique Cafe is a project template for an antique coffee website, featuring a vintage and elegant design.
-It includes a homepage with a featured image, a menu section showcasing the café's offerings, and a contact section for customers to get in touch.

-### CRYPTO CURRENCY

-The Crypto Currency project is a template for a website displaying information about cryptocurrencies.
-It includes a homepage with a table showing real-time prices and information of major cryptocurrencies like Bitcoin, Ethereum, and others.
-Additionally, it has a section for charts to visualize the historical performance of cryptocurrencies.

-### MediPlus

-MediPlus is a project template for a medical clinic website.
-It offers a homepage with a brief description of the clinic, a services section detailing the services offered, testimonials from satisfied patients, and a contact section for patients to schedule appointments.

 ## How to Use

 1. Choose the project you want to explore from the list of folders.